 If neither approach is proven satisfactory for crypto taxation purposes, then the asset value will be based on any other methodology preferred by the Commissioner for Revenue (CfR).

-Moreover, the ITA of the Malta crypto tax law also states that where a company accepts cryptocurrency coins as a form of payment, then the transaction will be treated as if the payment had been made in any other (fiat) currency.
+Moreover, the ITA of the crypto tax law also states that where a company accepts cryptocurrency coins as a form of payment, then the transaction will be treated as if the payment had been made in any other (fiat) currency.

 However, if the payment were to be made by transfer of financial or utility tokens, then the transaction will be treated in such light for income tax purposes.

-Revenue Guidelines on the Tax Treatment of Crypto-Assets
+Revenue Guidelines on the Tax Treatment of Crypto-Assets in Malta

 While no new rules were created in that effort, existing rules were given appropriate interpretations under the Maltese crypto tax laws in the context of each DLT asset class.

-These guidelines stand to define whether or not the transactions of cryptocurrencies are subject to taxation under income tax laws and Malta crypto tax laws.
 An example of an occasion where the transaction of a token would not be taxable is when the profits generated by it are considered a foreign capital gain.

-Other Crypto-Friendly Countries
+Other Crypto Tax-Friendly Countries

 While Malta is considered a pioneer in the crypto sphere, it is not the only crypto-friendly nation around the world.
 Cryptocurrency is fast becoming the most flexible and convenient form of monetary transactions, and even though governments worldwide were initially skeptical of using it because of its anonymity, some nations have already started adopting it into their economies.